Distractor-Generation/DG_Survey/README.md

 # DG_Survey
-This is reading list for **Distractor Generation for Multiple-Choice Questions: A Survey of Methods, Datasets, and Evaluation**
+This is reading list for **Distractor Generation for Multiple-Choice Tasks: A Survey of Methods, Datasets, and Evaluation**

 It contains **recommended reading papers** and dataset **links**.